publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schI/ptA/m__us_usc_t42_s210–1.md

 [Act Aug.
 9, 1950, ch.
 654, § 5][/us/act/1950-08-09/ch654/s5], [64 Stat.
 427][/us/stat/64/427], provided that:

 > “Except insofar as the provisions of this Act \[enacting this section, amending [section 210 of this title][/us/usc/t42/s210], and enacting provisions set out as notes under this section and [section 210 of this title][/us/usc/t42/s210]\] are inconsistent therewith, leave regulations adopted prior to the enactment of this Act \[Aug.
-9, 1950\], pursuant to the Public Health Service Act \[this chapter\], shall remain in effect until repealed, amended, or superseded.”
+9, 1950\], pursuant to the Public Health Service Act \[[42 U.S.C.
+201][/us/usc/t42/s201] et seq.\], shall remain in effect until repealed, amended, or superseded.”

 ----------